Gastric/Stomach

 What happens if you’ve been told your cancer cannot be cured

+If you have advanced stomach cancer, it might be very hard to treat.
+It may not be possible to cure the cancer.
 If this is the case, the aim of your treatment will be to limit the cancer and its symptoms, and help you live longer.
+Finding out the cancer cannot be cured can be very hard news to take in.

 You will be referred to a special team of doctors and nurses called the palliative care team or symptom control team.
+They will work with you to help manage your symptoms and make you feel more comfortable.

 The clinical nurse specialist or palliative care team can also help you and your loved ones get any support you need.